 Welcome to forest-filled Finland, "Land of the Midnight Sun".

-Bordering the Baltic Sea and nestled between the countries of Sweden and Russia, Finland combines indigenous heritage with common Swedish, Russian, and European culture.
-Finland claimed its independence from its Russian neighbor in 1917 and will celebrate its 100th year of independence during 2017 (Beginning with December 31, 2016).
+Bordering the Baltic Sea and nestled between the countries of Sweden and Russia, Finland combines indigenous heritage with Swedish, Russian, and European culture.
+Finland celebrated its 100th year of independence from its Russian neighbor during 2017.
 Normally, Finnish Independence Day is celebrated on December 6th.

 Kelley (2016 IFYE) remarks, "Finland can be characterized as having dark, cold winters, but this is contrasted by warm summers with lots of sunshine.
 In fact, in the "Land of the Midnight Sun", during the summer sometimes the sun doesn’t set until 3AM.